top of page

 â–º A DEEP DIVE INTO EXPANSIONS, RENOVATIONS, ADAPTIVE REUSE, AND FEXIBLE FACILITIES

-Case Study: Baylor Scott & White – The Heart Hospital Plano
+Building a Brand: The Evolution and Future of Baylor Scott & White - The Heart Hospital

 â–º LEVERAGING TECHNOLOGY